Skip to main content

 3. Install the OS from your own image

-You can upload an OS image to the server:
+You can load the OS image onto the server:

 • via the image URL hosted on a publicly accessible resource.
-The qemu-iso script will upload the OS image to the server's RAM;
+The qemu-iso script will load the OS image into the server RAM;

-• or manually from a local computer to a disk or to the server's RAM.
+• or manually from your local computer to a disk or the server RAM.

 1. Install a VNC client on your local computer.
-For a list of VNC clients for various OSs, see the Connect via VNC subsection of the Connect to Server guide.
+For a list of VNC clients for different OSs, see the Connect via VNC subsection of the Connecting to a server guide.

 2. Open CLI.
 On a local computer running Windows, use PowerShell.

-3. Connect to the server via SSH with port forwarding for VNC – 5900:
+3. Connect to the server via SSH by forwarding the standard VNC port – 5900:

 ssh -L 5900:localhost:5900 root@<ip_address>

-4. Copy the URL of the OS image you are going to install.
-The image must be hosted on a publicly accessible resource, and the image size must be at least 2 GB smaller than the server's RAM.
+4. Copy the URL of the OS image you intend to install.
+The image must be hosted on a publicly accessible resource, and its size must be at least 2 GB less than the server RAM volume.

 5. Run the qemu-iso script.
-The script will download the installation files to the server, start the VNC server, and initiate the OS installation process:
+The script will upload the installation files to the server, start the VNC server, and initiate the OS installation process:

 qemu-iso <url>